The Wildest Moments of the Wierdest Olympics in History

 The 2020 Tokyo Olympics were a weird time.

-For starters, they were held in 2021 yet were still called the 2020 Olympics.
+For starters, the Games, which end on Sunday, were held in 2021 yet were still called the 2020 Olympics.
 The opening ceremony’s composer quit after admitting he forced a disabled boy to eat poop.
 We had to endure the second-worst rendition of John Lennon’s Imagine.
-Lady Gaga was even supposed to remotely launch out of a cannon at one point, according to one report.
+Lady Gaga was even supposed to remotely launch out of a cannon at one point, according to a report.
 It was truly a weird time.

 Here are some of the best—and weirdest—moments from an Olympics to remember, regardless of whether we want to.